Last Updated on June 30, 2020 by Michael Brockbank

 I’ve been using PayPal since 2003, and I have never had a problem with the system.
 In fact, PayPal’s customer support has always been a blessing.
 Unfortunately, a lot of people may say otherwise.

-I can only tell you how the system has worked exceptionally well for myself for more than a decade.
+I can only tell you how the system has worked exceptionally well for myself for almost two decades.

 And as for Streamlabs, the site uses pretty much the same security measures as most eCommerce sites.
 If you’re comfortable with online shopping, then you have nothing to worry about from this third-party interface.